edyfer12/burger-recipes/README.md

 # odin-recipes

-This is a website showing basic recipes based exclusively on burgers.
-The real-world example helped me recap my practical knowledge on applying HTML writing tags and elements.
-This has demonstrated to me what the user interface will look like if the web page was only written in HTML.
+This is a website showing recipes for creating burgers.
+The real-world example helped me recap my practical knowledge on writing HTML tags and elements.
+Additionally, this has increased my understanding on the website's user interface if HTML is only applied.